Capirotada (Mexican Bread Pudding)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Sweet, warmly spiced, and deliciously cheesy, my family’s Capirotada recipe is easily one of my favorite things to eat.
-(In fact, I love it so much that it was in my very first Muy Bueno cookbook!)
-This simple, 7-ingredient Mexican bread pudding is especially popular during Lent and Christmas.
+Sweet, warmly spiced, and deliciously cheesy, this authentic Mexican capirotada (Mexican bread pudding) recipe has been in my family for generations.
+In fact, I love it so much that it was featured in my very first Muy Bueno cookbook.
+This simple, 7-ingredient capirotada de piloncillo is especially popular during Lent and Christmas, and is one of the most nostalgic desserts in Mexican kitchens.

 What is Capirotada?

-Mexican capirotada has been around since the 1400’s, so it has some serious staying power.
-And as with most authentic Mexican foods, and especially with a dish as historied as capirotada mexicana, there are thousands of family recipes, each unique.
+Mexican capirotada has been around since the 1400s, so it has some serious staying power.
+As with most authentic Mexican dishes — especially one as historied as capirotada mexicana — there are thousands of family recipes, each unique.

-As a kid, I remember working in our family’s neighborhood store (Soza’s Grocery), where friends and neighbors would bring me samples of their unique delicious Mexican dessert recipes.
-I’d politely try their capirotada recipes as they stood there waiting for my reaction.
+As a kid, I remember working in our family’s neighborhood store, Soza’s Grocery, where friends and neighbors would bring me samples of their unique Mexican dessert recipes.
+I’d politely try their capirotada as they stood there waiting for my reaction.
 It was…awkward.

 I couldn’t possibly tell them I didn’t like their version.
-Besides that, my mother would have killed me if I uttered an unkind word to one of our neighbors or customers!
-Instead I just stood there and thanked them.
+Besides that, my mother would have given me “the look” if I uttered an unkind word to one of our neighbors or customers!
+Instead, I just stood there and thanked them.

-My opinion hasn’t changed much since back then.
+My opinion hasn’t changed much since then.
 I love our simple family capirotada recipe because it is comforting and nostalgic.
-That said, feel free to experiment with the add-ins you and your family like, using this recipe as your springboard.
+That said, feel free to experiment with the add-ins you and your family love, using this recipe as your springboard.

 Why is Capirotada Eaten During Lent?